Aluko-Kayode/Portfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

-Hello!
-I'm Aluko Kayode, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+ I’m Kayode Aluko a data analyst with a strong track record in logistics, FMCG, and agribusiness.
+I specialize in transforming raw data into actionable insights that drive efficiency, profitability, and strategic growth.
+My experience spans operations, customer behavior analysis, and automated reporting systems, helping organizations make better, faster decisions.

+I’ve worked with both startups and multinational firms, from analyzing market reach for new products to predicting stock depletion trends across retail outlets.
+Currently, I support business leaders by building intelligent dashboards, running deep-dive analyses, and simplifying complex datasets for clear storytelling.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## SKILLS

-*As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*
+*Through my consulting and in-house roles, I offer both hands-on analysis and training support, helping companies and individuals leverage the full power of their data.*

-**- ✅ Data Cleaning and Transformation.**
+**- ✅  Data Analysis & Automation.**
-I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.
+I design solutions for process improvement — from streamlining weekend reporting to developing predictive models for inventory and customer churn.

+**- ✅ Dashboarding & Visualization.**
+Expert in Excel, Power BI, and Tableau, I create clear, interactive dashboards tailored to business needs..

-**- ✅ Staff Training & Development.**
+**- ✅ Training & Capacity Building.**
-I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
-From beginner to advanced levels.
+I mentor aspiring analysts and deliver practical training on data tools and techniques from beginner to advanced, helping teams build internal capacity for data-driven decision-making.

 <!--Section 2: List 3-4 key projects-->
 ## MY PROJECTS